niveussolutions/apigee-x-backup-tool/README.md

 run `npm run backupFlowHooks --envName=env-name` to backup Flow Hooks for a specific environment

 run `npm run backupTargetServer --envName=env-name` to backup Custom Reports for a specific environment

+5. Run step 1 and step 3 everytime you want to switch between gcp accounts and apigee organization

 #### As a cli tool